wotbrew/idx/README.md

 #### `identify`

-Establishes a one-to-one hash index
+Uses a one-to-one hash index

 `identify` operates on unique properties and predicates.
 It will throw if the property is non unique.
 Good for by-id type queries.